Chapter 7 : Section 16

 Practice Improvement Communication Reviews- Hotline

-Randomly selected communications received at the Arizona Child Abuse Hotline (Intake Unit) are reviewed using a standardized review instrument based on standards set by training, policy, and procedure.
-Unit feedback meetings are held with Intake Unit staff to share the results and trends identified through the PICR process.
+Randomly selected communications received at the Arizona Child Abuse Hotline are reviewed using a standardized review instrument based on standards set by training, policy, and procedure.
+Unit feedback meetings are held with Hotline staff to share the results and trends identified through the PICR process.

 Child and Family Services Reviews (CFSRs)